leandroadonis86/5G-CPE_NR500-EA-Router/Development/README.md

 ## Send and Execute on router
--connect router 192.168.188.1 to the PC 192.168.188.2 with Ethernet cable.
+- connect router 192.168.188.1 to the PC 192.168.188.2 with Ethernet cable.

--start tftp server in the host PC
+- start tftp server in the host PC

--place the compiled file "helloworld-aarch64" inside tftp folder on PC
+- place the compiled file "helloworld-aarch64" inside tftp folder on PC

--on router set RW mode for your partition
+- on router set RW mode for your partition

 `:$ mount -o remount,rw /`

--on router home directory execute to import the file
+- on router home directory execute to import the file

 `:$ tftp -g -r helloworld-aarch64 192.168.188.2`

--change permitions to 777
+- change permitions to 777

 `:$ chmod 777 helloworld-aarch64`

--and execute by:
+- and execute by:

 `:$ ./helloworld-aarch64`

 ## File compression compatible
--check the output file
+- check the output file

 `:$ file helloworld-aarch64`

--supported type of file in the Router
+- supported type of file in the Router

 ```
 ELF 64-bit LSB executable, ARM aarch64, version 1 (GNU/Linux), statically linked, BuildID[sha1]=..., for GNU/Linux 3.14.0, stripped